dusty/roamtheblog/README.txt

     twitter: link to your twitter page
     youtube: link to your youtube account
     flickr: link to your flickr account
+    picasa: link to your picasa account
+    smugmug: link to your smugmug account
+    500px: link to your 500px account

 FAQ
   Q. How do I make a Page as the homepage instead of the last blog post?